-This is a speedy, easy Christmas Cake that requires no overnight fruit soaking.
-It’s a fruit cake that’s incredibly easy to make, with a rich, velvety texture that’s full flavoured and so moist it can be eaten plain.
+Christmas Cakes usually need to be started the day before, with overnight soaking of dried fruit.
+But not mine!
+This easy Christmas Cake is a traditional fruit cake with a rich, velvety texture that’s so full flavoured and moist it can be eaten plain.
 But no one turns away a slosh of custard!

 Terrific made on the day, keeps for ages, and it’s just as delicious made with or without alcohol.
 Go wild with the decorations – or keep it simple!

 I’m fussy about Christmas Cake because (speaking frankly) there are too many not-so-great-ones out there.
 Here’s how I like / don’t like my Christmas Cake:

 - With or without alcohol – cake has to be just as good with or without booze (I mostly make it without – so it can be widely shared!);